 Chocolate Layer Cake — Throw All Your Other Recipes Away!
 Just kidding.
 Keep all your chocolate layer cake recipes as they are precious little gems, but try this one too.
 If you like cakes that are dark, dense, and moist, it may become your new favorite.
+The cake is interesting because you bake it at a low and slow 300 degrees.
+You can bake it in two 10 inch cake pans or make thinner layers and use 9 inch round pans.
+Given all the “3s” measurements, you could also make 2/3 of the cake and make a two layer 9 inch round chocolate cake.

 For consistency and overall appeal, my favorite chocolate layer cake is Hershey’s Perfectly Chocolate Cake, but I think this one is slightly better.
 The original version is on Epicurious and has a ganache frosting that gets mixed reviews.
 My version calls for a more traditional cocoa frosting with a little sour cream, buttermilk and heavy cream mixed in for added richness.
 This cake is also perfect for cake balls.
 Eat what you want, mash up the rest, shape it into balls and dip them in chocolate.